amjad489/terraform-vpc/README.md

 # terraform-vpc
-Terraform template to build vpc and instal NGINX
+Terraform template to build vpc and install NGINX